cissa-unimelb/info/role-descriptions.md

 ### Industry Liaison

-The industry liaison is the bridge between the student world and the industry world.
+The Industry Liaison is the bridge between the student world and the industry world.
 They are often the point of contact for our numerous sponsors.
 They should have a good knowledge of CISSA as a whole and be proactive in promoting our club to industry.

 **Key Responsibilities**